-You love the idea of a humidifier, but you also want to sleep through the night.
+You love the idea of a humidifier to help your dry skin, but you also want to sleep through the night.

 In years past, you'd have to choose between arid indoor air or a whirring sound in your bedroom, but thankfully, these machines have evolved.

-Today, even cool-mist humidifiers with built-in fans are quieter than ever before.
+Today, even cool-mist humidifiers like evaporative humidifiers with built-in fans are quieter than ever before.
 Yet, if you're looking for a model that's safe, effective, and especially quiet, an ultrasonic humidifier is the way to go.

 Today, we're taking a closer look at how these devices work and why they're our top pick in the industry.
 Read on to learn the details you need to know.

 An ultrasonic humidifier is a type of cool-mist humidifier.

 These models work by turning water from its liquid state into water vapor.
 Then, they emit that vapor into the air to increase the relative humidity level in your room.